jazzfan2/wordif/README.md

 Developed as a fun project in order to achieve a 'self-supporting' version of wordif.sh.
 An AWK equivalent of wdiffer.py is in the making as well.

-Options to wdiffer.py are limited to -h, -w, -x, -y and -z as of now.
+Options for wdiffer.py are limited to -h, -w, -x, -y and -z as of now.

 # How to use wordif.sh: